 Yet often men don’t receive the support and advice they may need to support themselves, their partner and most importantly their new baby, before or after the baby is born.
-Dads can experience anxiety and depression around this time.

 That’s why the SA Mental Health Commission is partnering with the Family Action Centre at the University of Newcastle to establish SMS4dadsSA, a pilot research program which will provide expectant and new Dads with information, support and connections via online services through their mobile phones.